tybottorff/bottorffdocs/linsley_postdoc/literature_notes.md

  - alopecia areata is an autoimmune disease caused by T cell-mediated destruction of the hair follicle
  - JAK1/3 inhibitors disrupt γc cytokine signaling (important for T cell development, activation, homeostasis), selectively induces T cell exhaustion to help treat this autoimmune disease
 # Inhibitory receptors beyond T cell exhaustion
+# Integrated NY-ESO-1 antibody and CD8<sup>+</sup> T-cell responses correlate with clinical benefit in advanced melanoma patients treated with ipilimumab
+ - CTLA-4 blockade improves survival in patients with advanced melanoma, also enhances immunity to NY-ESO-1 (cancer-testis antigen expressed in some melanoma patients)
+ - see increase (16% to 22%) in seropositivity for NY-ESO-1 antibody after CTLA-4 blockade, seropositive individuals more likely to experience clinical benefit (seropositive individuals who didn't experience clinical benefit more likely didn't have associated CD8<sup>+</sup> T cells)
 # Intratumoral heterogeneity and T cell exhaustion in primary CNS lymphoma
 # Lineage tracing reveals clonal progenitors and long-term persistence of tumor-specific T cells during immune checkpoint blockade
 ## Abstract